Graph Convolutions Enrich the Self-Attention in Transformers!: Graph Filter-based Self-Attention Layers

+Computing the derivative of $\bar{\bm{A}}^K$ directly at the evaluation point requires high computational costs.
+To overcome this problem, we adopt the forward finite difference method, which approximates derivatives with the difference term:

+where the approximation error is $\mathcal{O}(h^2)$.
+To balance the trade-off between computational efficiency\footnote{Calculating the power of a matrix for small $h$ requires a high computational cost since it is calculated by diagonalizing the matrix or using Schur normal form~\citep{higham2008functions}.} and accuracy, we set $h = 1$.
+This method is inspired by the approach in ~\citet{debrouwer2019gruodebayes}, which uses the difference term between two consecutive hidden states in discrete time to approximate the derivatives.
+Therefore, we approximate $\bar{\bm{A}}^K$ as:

+The approximation for $\bar{\bm{A}}^K$ with $\bar{\bm{A}}$ and $\bar{\bm{A}}^2$ provides a simpler computation that can significantly reduce the required computational resources and time.

-Our proposed graph filter-based self-attention (GFSA) is defined with the graph filter $\bm{H}$ as follows:
+\paragraph{GFSA: our graph filter-based self-attention.} Our proposed graph filter-based self-attention (GFSA) is defined with the graph filter $\tilde{\bm{H}}_{\text{GFSA}}$ as follows:

+where the last term is the approximated $\bar{\bm{A}}^K$ from Eq.~\eqref{eq:approx}.
 We replace the original self-attention layer in various Transformers with the proposed graph filter-based layer without changing other parts.
 Therefore, GFSA can be plugged into any Transformers that rely on the self-attention.
+For pseudocode, see Appendix~\ref{app:pseudo}.